KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-api.md

 ##### MakerPaymentWaitConfirmFailed

-`MakerPaymentWaitConfirmFailed` event indicates that maker payment transaction did not reach the required number of confirmations before internal timeout expiration.
+The `MakerPaymentWaitConfirmFailed` event indicates that maker payment transaction did not reach the required number of confirmations before the internal timeout expiration.

-When this event occurs maker starts waiting for maker payment lock time expiration to issue a refund.
+When this event occurs maker starts waiting for **maker payment lock time expiration** to issue a refund.

 | Structure              | Type                              | Description                                                                                                                                                                                                                                                                    |
 | ---------------------- | --------------------------------- | ------------------------------------------------------- |